 - I thought my Bose headphones were obsolete when I got a new phone

-- While I bought an iPad Pro, I’m still using my old MacBook Air when we travel
+- While I bought an iPad Pro, I was still using my old MacBook Air when we traveled

-After our most recent trip, I can add one more thing to the list.
+After our TWA Hotel visit, I can add one more thing to the list.